WPManageNinja/wpsocialninja-docs/guide/social-reviews/collect-woocommerce-custom-reviews-with-fluent-forms.md

 Here’s why Fluent Forms + WP Social Ninja is better than the default WooCommerce setup:

-- Add** custom fields** like review title, product photo, or ratings.
+- Add **custom fields** like review title, product photo, or ratings.

-- Collect reviews** beyond WooCommerce products**, e.g., for services, memberships, or courses.
+- Collect reviews **beyond WooCommerce products**, e.g., for services, memberships, or courses.

-- Customize how the**“Write a Review” button** looks and works.
+- Customize how the **"Write a Review" button** looks and works.

 - Display reviews beautifully inside **WP Social Ninja templates**.